-Next morning the Orakzai Pathan my government and well able to do so.
-"I invite you to return to India with sat and sunned himself in the cave mouth, emitting wordly wisdom unadulterated with divinity.
-As King went toward him to see to whom he that end. spoke he grinned and pointed with his thumb, and King looked down on some sick and wounded men who sat in a crowd together on the ramp, ten feet or so below the cave.
+Next morning the Orakzai Pathan sat and sunned himself in the cave mouth, emitting wordly wisdom unadulterated with divinity.
+As King went toward him to see to whom he spoke he grinned and pointed with his thumb, and King looked down on some sick and wounded men who sat in a crowd together on the ramp, ten feet or so below the cave.

 They seemed stout soldierly fellows.
 Men of another type were being kept at a distance by dint of argument and threats.
 Away in the distance was Muhammad Anim with his broad back turned to the cave, in altercation with a dozen other mullahs.
 For the time he was out of the reckoning.

-Pathan explained.
-"Some have sores, watched him seal it up, sunudging the had gone perhaps ten paces into the nome are sick of words, hot and cold by thumb.
-Then he shouted for the Orak- by the wrist. day and night.
-All have served in the zai Pathan, who came striding in, all army.
+"Some of these are wounded," the Pathan -plained.
+"Some have sores.
+Some have the bellyache.
+Then again, me are sick of words, hot and cold by day and night.
+All have served in the | zai Pathan, who came striding in, all army.
 All have medals.
-All are de- grins and swagger. serters, some for one reason, some for "There-take it!
-Make speed!" he
+All are de- grins and swagger. serters, some for one reason, some for another and some for no reason at all.
+Bull-with-a-beard looks the other way.
+Speak thou to them about the pardon that is offered!"